saylordotorg/coruse_ma243/Unit08.md

+---
+layout: default
+title: "MA243: Complex Analysis"
+course_description: "An introduction to the theory of the analytic functions of a complex variable."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Harmonic Functions and Conformal Mappings** <span id="8"></span>
 *In Unit 2, we talked about the Cauchy Riemann equations.
 Because of